Installing Zoomdata Manually

 Step 2: Set Zoomdata Services to Start Whenever the Server Booted

-The following command line allows Zoomdata services to automatically start up whenever the server is started or rebooted:
+The following command line will allow Zoomdata services to automatically start up whenever the server is started or rebooted:

 For CentOS v6 run the following: